rucha210/Client/README.md

-python Django project
+1.Python Django project
-Contain user,client,project
+2.Contain user,client,project
-A Django REST API project for managing clients and their projects.
-This system allows you to register clients, manage projects, and assign users to different projects.
+3.A Django rest api project for managin  clients and their projects.This    system allows you to register clients, manage projects,and assign users to different projects.

-To run the project-
+4.To run the project-
   python manage. py runserver